 It gained it's name during a visit to the North Yorkshire Moors Railway: "Moorbarrow" is the fictitous name of Goathland Station in Pat Wilson's books and plays.

 "Moorbarrow" has led something of a peripatetic existence in preservation, having visited a number of different railways.
-It arrived at the Gwili Steam Railway in time to work in the 2015 Santa season and has seen use on a number of service trains this year.
+It arrived at the Gwili Steam Railway in time to work in the 2015 Santa season.
+After 3 years excellent service it was withdrawn when its boiler certificate expired and is now nearing the end of a major overhaul at the Gwili, with its return to steam planned for late July / early August 2021.

 RSH 0-4-OST No.7058 (1942) Olwen